-- Transfer lines: few modifications at low voltage level; - Main Ring Dipoles: it is foreseen to power the dipoles magnets in 3x2 families.
-However the related power supply will be powered at low voltage level instead of the present medium voltage (20 kV) level; - 4 superconductive Wigglers will replace the 8 normal conducting Wigglers (-2.5 MW); - Quadrupoles load will be more or less the same; - RF normal conductive cavities will be replaced by SC ones (about -0.5 MW); - Cryogenic system has to be integrated by local cryocoolers or powered in order to supply SC Wigglers; SC RF cavity cooling is under study and may require a relevant increase in power request (about + 200 kW); - Due to reduced thermal load, the water cooling system electrical load will be reduced.
+- Main Ring Dipoles load is expected to be a bit larger, but the magnets of each ring should be connected in three different families.
+As a result we will use six low voltage power supplies instead of one MV. - 4 superconducting wigglers will replace the present 8 normal conducting one (-2.5 MW). - Quadrupoles load will be more or less the same; - Normal conducting RF cavities will be replaced by SC ones (-0.5 MW); - Only two splitters (not yet estimated) are necessary instead of four; - The cryogenic system will be integrated by local cryocoolers or powered in order to supply SC wigglers; SC RF cavities cooling is under study and may require a relevant increase in power request. - Due to reduced thermal load, the water cooling system electrical load will be smaller.

-The ramping in energy, and then in power request, has to be evaluated in order to estimate voltage fluctuations and flicker effect.
+Cyclic energy ramping has to be evaluated in order to estimate voltage fluctuations and flicker effect.
 Rise and fall time and repetition rate in the operation are relevant parameters in order evaluate this problem.
-Assuming a repetition rate of tens of minutes and the expected load, this problem should be of minor relevance.
+At a first glance, with a repetition rate of tens of minutes and the expected load, this should not create a problem.